Struggling to concentrate, relax, or sleep due to noise? Have you ever considered a noise cancelling device?

 So, now you know what you’re looking for, let’s look at each of the top models in more detail.

-- Straightforward settings allow you to fine-tune the frequency, tone, and volume
+- Straightforward settings – Very simple settings allow you to change the frequency, tone and volume in order to better combat the unwanted noise

 AST Sound+Sleep Mini

-- Has multiple settings allowing full control over tone, volume, time
+- Multiple settings – allowing full control over tone, volume, time and soundscaping

-- Sound quality is slightly lower compared to the non-mini version but gains portability instead
+- Sound quality – slightly lower compared to the non-mini version, but it gains portability instead

-- The adaptive mode can be too fast or too slow to adjust the settings, although this particular parameter can also be adjusted
+- Adaptive mode – can be too fast or too slow to adjust the settings, although this particular parameter can also be adjusted

 HoMedics Sound Spa

-- No headphone jack, so you can’t use it in public spaces
+- No headphones – There is no headphone jack, so you can’t use it discreetly.

 Sound Oasis Travel Therapy